njord-rs/njord/SECURITY.md

 ## Reporting a Vulnerability

-If you find any vulnerability, please report them as an issue here or on Twitter as a DM: https://twitter.com/mjovanc.
+If you find any vulnerability, please report them as an issue here or on [Discord](https://discord.gg/2uppTzjUHE).